venki1995/MachineLearningAlgorithms/README.md

 ## Linear Regression

 1. Uses gradient descent for loss function optimisation with convergence of 0.001.
+2. eta is the learning rate which is multiplied with the gradient and n_iterations is number of iterations
-2. The input feature vector X and target y are to be given as column vectors to the model
+3. The input feature vector X and target y are to be given as column vectors to the model

 ```